icgc-argo/argo-docs/docs/submission/submitted-data.md

 ## DACO Access Control

 If a file is `controlled access` DACO permissions are required to download the file.
 If the file is `open` access, it can be downloaded anonymously.
+[Read more about applying for access to controlled data.](https://docs.icgc-argo.org/docs/data-access/data-access)